imofftoseethewizard/plguile3/README.md

 The scope of the 1.0 release is detailed below.

 The 0.7.x versions will add support for tsvector, tsquery, jsonpath, domain, and range types.

+The 0.9.x versions will improve support for jsonb, providing procedures that map to/from JSON according to the following: objects map to alists with string keys, arrays map to vectors, `true` maps to `#t`, `false` maps to `#f`, `null` maps to `'null`, strings map to strings, and numbers map to numbers.

-The 0.9.x versions will add support for cursors and iterative query result handling.
+The 0.11.x versions will add support for cursors and iterative query result handling.

-The 0.11.x versions will add support for triggers.
+The 0.13.x versions will add support for triggers.

-The 0.13.x versions will add support for inline calls, i.e. "do" statements.
+The 0.15.x versions will add support for inline calls, i.e. "do" statements.

-The 0.15.x versions will provide function isolation, and initialization and configuration settings.
+The 0.17.x versions will provide function isolation, and initialization and configuration settings.

-The 0.17.x versions will normalize error messages and properly trap and report errors from Guile.
+The 0.19.x versions will normalize error messages and properly trap and report errors from Guile.

-The 0.19.x versions will refine and refactor scruple.scm.
+The 0.21.x versions will refine and refactor scruple.scm.

-The 0.21.x versions will include documentation and examples.
+The 0.23.x versions will include documentation and examples.

-The 0.23.x versions will provide support for Postgres 12, 13, 15, and
+The 0.25.x versions will provide support for Postgres 12, 13, 15, and
 16.

-The 0.25.x versions will provide packaging for pgxn, deb, rpm, and apk.
+The 0.27.x versions will provide packaging for pgxn, deb, rpm, and apk.

-The 0.26.x versions will be the pre-1.0 beta.
+The 0.28.x versions will be the pre-1.0 beta.

 Post 1.0 improvements:

 The 1.1.x versions will adapt Racket's SQL interface.

-The 1.3.x versions will improve support for json/jsonb, providing procedures that map to/from JSON according to the following: objects map to hash tables with string keys, arrays map to vectors, `true` maps to `#t`, `false` maps to `#f`, `null` maps to `()`, strings map to strings, and numbers map to numbers.

-The 1.5.x versions will improve support for xml similarly to improved support for json.

 ## Requirements